1995: The year the future began

 Probably not.
 It’s far more accurate to call it “the most sensational murder trial of the 1990s.”

-One of Simpson’s lawyers, Gerald Uelmen, found that there were more than 30 trials during the Twentieth Century which the news media at one time or another had described as a “trial of the century.”
+One of Simpson’s lawyers, Gerald Uelmen, reported there had been more than 30 trials during the Twentieth Century that the news media at one time or another had described as a “trial of the century.”
 These included the cases of the assassin of President William McKinley in 1901; of Bruno Hauptmann, who in 1935 was convicted in the kidnap-murder of Charles Lindbergh’s infant son, and of Julius and Ethel Rosenberg, who in 1951 were convicted of spying for the Soviets.

-In any event, Simpson’s trial was certainly fascinating.
+In any event, Simpson’s trial was certainly fascinating, while all sorts of plot twists.
 While he claimed to be eager to testify under oath, Simpson never took the stand in his defense.
 But he shrewdly drew the spotlight to himself at critical moments during the proceedings.
 Near the end of the trial, for example, he stood and formally waived his right to testify — and then told the presiding judge, Lance Ito, that he “did not, could not and would not have committed this crime.”